Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 * Made lists of top frequency genera and families by groups of lichens: photobionts, mycobionts, and compinations.
 	* saved them as `results/tables/bacterial_*_by_lichen_group.txt`
 	* These two tables combined are referred to in the text as **Table SXXX**
+* Visualized bacterial occurrences
+	* Used `code/rename_bac_tree.R`
+	* Renamed tip labels in the bacterial phylogenomic tree produced (see 3.1) to add taxonomic assignments
+	* Produced tables with annotations: phylum-level taxonomy and the number of occurrences per MAG.
+The tables are desinged to be compatible with iTOL
+	* Produced the figure using iTOL, the figure is reference in the table as **Fig. XXX**

 ### 4.6.
 Co-occurrence analysis
 * Plot cooccurrence networks for selected groups:
 	* LFS + eukaryotic groups (green algae, Cystobasidiomycetes and Tremellomycetes fungi) + Cyanobacteria